dbierer/php-class-notes/apache-nov-2017.md

 * http://localhost:8888/#/14/39: check that syntax is correct?  also no ./configure???
 * http://localhost:8888/#/14/42: s/be expat-devel
 * http://localhost:8888/#/14/53: Core Rules: Sllowed s/be Allowed
+* http://localhost:8888/#/14/69: mod_setenvif 2: Attributes can be one of 4 things: s/be "Attributes can be one of 3 things:"
+  * Bullet starting with "Hostname, IP of client, IP of the server," s/be under bullet above
+* http://localhost:8888/#/16/11: mod_cache 4: Allows concent to be cached s/be "Allows content to be cached"

 ## GENERAL NOTES

 * RE: HTTP2 ... suggest adding this to the section on Modules, or make it a new course section